gcmt-group/sod/README.md

 - It also writes the file *EQMATRIX*, which gives information about  how each supercell operator transforms each atom position.

 - The directory *CALCS* is generated, which contains the input files for GULP or VASP, a copy of the *OUTSOD* and *EQMATRIX* files,  and a script that sends the job.
+It is good practice to rename the *CALCS* folders as *n01*, *n02*, etc depending on the number of substitutions.
+That folder structure is used by some of the other sod executables (say for statistics or for energy extrapolation).

 ## Configurational averages and thermodynamics: